 Nicole

-Yoga Teacher & founder of Yoga Breaks in Spain.
-Nicole qualified with an “Excellent” grade Diploma following a 2 year yoga teacher training with FRYOG (Friends of Yoga International).
-Now with over 20 years teaching experience, including further studies with some inspiring yoga teachers – Meghan Currie, Shiva Rea, Claire Missingham, Liz Lark, Godfri Devereux & others – Nicole describes yoga as …
+Nicole a seasoned Yoga Teacher and founder of Yoga Breaks in Spain.
+She holds an “Excellent” grade Diploma in Yoga after completing a two-year teacher training with FRYOG (Friends of Yoga International).
+Now, with over 20 years teaching experience & further studies with renowned teachers – Meghan Currie, Shiva Rea, Claire Missingham, Liz Lark, and Godfrey Devereux, Nicole describes yoga as …

 Dionne